 - After President Kennedy’s 1961 speech committing the United States to put a man on the moon, he and his father met the President in his limousine.
 Kennedy asked Mark to deliver a top secret message to Charles de Gaulle.
 Mark was just seven-years old, but Kennedy is said to have trusted him.
 (Knights of the Cold War.)

-- Mark met aliens at various times growing up, including a 9 foot reptilian prince who was at the 1961 conference.
+- Mark met aliens at various times growing up, including a 9 foot raptor prince who was at the 1961 conference.
 In 1962, “Mark and his babysitter were attacked by human and non-human [Men in Black], engaging Mark in a fierce gun battle with the enemy.
 He held his own, defending himself and his babysitter who’d been immobilized by a sonic weapon, until his father and his men could come to his aid.”
 (Knights of the Cold War.)

 - From 1966-1970, Mark participated in various tests involving psychic abilities and remote viewing at Letterman Army Medical Center in the San Francisco presidio.
 (Cassidy, 7th Interview).